-Ethos is the property that determines our moral conduct.

 78. Our primitive thoughts often assist us in the construct of an immersed process that develops our willful needs.

-79. When those needs are confirmed, the will begins to become invigorated.
+79. When those needs are confirmed, the will begins to become invigorated and receptive to the progression of our thoughts.

-80. We are instructed to adhere to it and propose a firm establishment of its necessity.
+80. We are instructed to adhere to it and propose a firm establishment of its inclusion based, on the instrument of philosophy.

 81. It is not necessarily indicative of our physicality or intellect, instead of the inclination that reveals our persistence.

-82. If we are resolute to conquer our fears and doubts, then we must strengthen and empower our will.
+82. If we are resolute to conquer our visible fears and doubts, then we must strengthen and empower our will, with the concepts of philosophy.

-83. From an amalgamation of our amenable actions, we are conscious of our fortitude.
+83. From an amalgamation of our amenable actions, we are conscious of our renewable fortitude to resist the delirifacient effects of our instability.

 84. It is at the incipient stage of our evolution that we make the discovery of the degree of our mental and emotional exertion at intervals.

-85. What this implies is the process of our awareness and the occurrence of our irresistible determination.
+85. What this implies is the process of our awareness and the occurrence of our irresistible determination and precision.

 86. Is it not simplistic to apply a belief that promotes the optimum state of mind that is productive?

-87. What we presume to be understood is often, not the response that we seek with our assiduity.
+87. What we presume to be understood primarily is often, not the response that we seek with our assiduity and candour.

 88. There is an invariable urge to indagate the most complicated aspect of our lives, yet we are feckless, if we do not impose will.

-89. Its actual function is a necessity that accompanies our restraint.
+89. Its actual function is a requisite that accompanies our general restraint and restriction, in order that we not deviate from the path of ethos.

-90. Ethos is an inveterate element of this philosophy that we aspire to emulate.
+90. Ethos is an inveterate element of this philosophy that we aspire to emulate its fulfilment and establish its importance.

-91. Acrasia is the inverse of volition and the reason of our inventive predicaments.
+91. Acrasia is the inverse of volition and the reason of our inventive and ineffaceable predicaments and ongoing dilemmas.

-92. We examine then, the consequential effect of the will introspectively.
+92. We examine then, the consequential effect of the will introspectively and studiously, with the pattern of our thoughts.

-93. And from the interposition of ethos, we interpret the notion of its definition.
+93. And from the interposition of ethos, we interpret the notion of its definition and inculcation, since the awareness of those developing thoughts.

-94. The noticed illumination of the mind is imperative to the betterment of the will.
+94. The noticeable illumination of the mind is imperative to the betterment of the will and our plerophory.

-95. By using it, we illustrate the immutable impact of its capacity in the exactitude of its functional potency.
+95. By using it, we illustrate the immutable impact of its capacity in the exactitude of its functional potency and deliverance.

-96. It is not an imaginatory exaggeration to assert the relativity of the will implicitly.
+96. It is not an imaginatory exaggeration to assert the relativity of the will implicitly, with a proper analysis deduced.

-97. It is not exceedingly incompossible to admit that it governs with our mind.
+97. It is not exceedingly incompossible to admit that it governs coincidentally, with the power of our mind at intervals.

-98. Hence, the exceptional manner that it controls at times, the mind is interchangeable.
+98. Hence, the exceptional manner that it controls at times, the mind is interchangeable and produces the corroboration between them.

-99. Therefore, it is no exclamatory remark to surmise the state and resolve of our will.
+99. Therefore, it is no exclamatory remark to surmise and describe, with this philosophy the state and resolve of our will.

-100. Our will is meaningless, if we do not believe in duty.
+100. Our will is meaningless and not accountable, if we do not believe in duty.

 1. The Oracle defines duty, as the commitment or expectation to perform some action.